 Psychology is a field that attracts students with differing interests and personalities.
 Some psychologists are reflective introverts who can listen very well; others are warm extroverts who are genuinely interested in their clients.
 Therefore, whether you are curious, intellectual, empathetic, serving, analytical, or playful, you may be suited for this career.
 Of course, a crucial first step is to complete a career assessment with a registered psychologist to ensure that this profession aligns with your strengths, personality, and interests.

-An essential factor to consider in choosing Psychology as a career is that it takes at least seven years of studying before you can register as a psychologist.
+An essential factor to consider in choosing Psychology as a career is that a prospective psychologist needs to do all of the following: